Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-However, in Subsection~\ref{sub:ppsz} we will encounter a setting where although the tree is quite uniform it is not sufficiently uniform relative to the natural measure -- the tree height.
+However, in Subsection~\ref{sub:ppsz} we describe a setting where, although the tree is quite uniform, it is not sufficiently uniform relative to the natural measure -- the tree height.
 However, it is uniform relative to the branching number measure.
 We can easily adapt the uniformity definition to this case.